 The procedures of the Committee are similar to those employed by the National Health and Medical Research Council and include the assessment of applications by referees and independent expert assessors, as well as site visits and interviews of selected short-listed applicants.

 The Committee’s recommendations for funding are reviewed and finalised by the ACRF Board of Trustees.

-The ACRF annual grant round is now open.
-Please download application guidelines below.
+The ACRF annual grant round in 2018 is now closed.

 If you have any questions regarding ACRF grants process, please contact Cheryl Riddington on 1300 884 988 or email@example.com

 "My name is Jola, and I have a huge taste for adventure.
 In the past, this has led me to climb mountains and cycle extreme distances, b...